usharesoft/appcenter-docs/end-user/en/source/pages/migration/scanning.rst

 	9. Run the scan command on the running target environment to start a deep scan of the system you want to migrate.
 The binary identifies the packages, files and custom files on the system.

 		By default the scan data will be saved in ``/tmp``.
 You can modify the directory where the data will be saved using the ``-t`` option in order to ensure that there is enough space to save the scan data.

+		By default all available bandwidth will be used.
+You can limit the bandwidth usage by using the ´´-b`` option following the reservation (for example ´´-b 50K`` to limit used bandwidth to 50 Kilobytes).

 	10. A report is sent to UForge AppCenter which can be used for migration.
 To view the progress, go back to the ``Migration`` tab and click ``ok``.